 As a kid I wasn’t even allowed near the microwave without supervision, mostly because my family was scared of it.
 I didn’t learn how to cook much until my late 20s.
 I had a baby and it dawned on me that I couldn’t feed my kids Lean Cuisine dinners and Cheez-It lunches.
 So I had to learn how to cook actual food.
 Wild, right?
 Thankfully, this was about the same time that cooking blogs were becoming a big thing.
 I credit their hard work for showing me that I could cook meals without getting totally overwhelmed.

-Fast forward a few years and I have developed some, okay a lot of food allergies.
-And I went vegan almost 4 years ago.
-In 2021 I learned my kidneys are in full mutiny and am on a low-oxalate diet as well.
-Now I want to share what I’ve learned and hopefully help people feed themselves and their families a healthy (and tasty!) plant-based and gluten-free recipes without spending a lot at the grocery store.
+Fast forward a few years and I have developed some, okay, a lot of food allergies.
+Then I went vegan over 5 years ago.
+In 2021 I learned my kidneys are mutinous and am on a low-oxalate diet as well.
+Now I want to share what I’ve learned and hopefully help people feed themselves and their families healthy (and tasty!) plant-based and gluten-free recipes without spending a lot at the grocery store.

 Outside of cooking, I have 2 teenagers (who are constantly eating!) and am married.
 We homeschool/unschool and believe learning is a lifelong journey.
 We have a large and sometimes cranky orange cat named Lulu.
 I also enjoy knitting, reading, sewing, and trying to keep plants alive.